sivareddyit/qubership-envgene/docs/analysis/application-manifest-build-cli.md

 - Identify application components from a configuration file
 - Collect component attributes from the outputs of the application component build jobs or built artifact
-- Generate the Application Manifest and registry configuration file and publish it as an artifact
+- Generate the Application Manifest and publish it as an artifact
+- Uses the Registry Definition to form the PURL of components

 ```mermaid
 flowchart TD